pmatulis/maas-one/README.md

 Edit `user-data-maas.yaml`:

-Your personal SSH key(s) are imported three times (INSERT YOURS instead of 'petermatulis'):
+1. Your personal SSH key(s) are imported three times (INSERT YOURS instead of 'petermatulis'):

     1. to the MAAS host 'ubuntu' user
        - to allow basic connections to the MAAS host

     1. to the MAAS host 'root' user
        - to allow transferring the 'root' user public SSH key to the KVM host (for MAAS to be able to manage power of KVM guests)

     1. to the MAAS server 'admin' user
        - key will be installed on every MAAS-deployed node

-This key should be forwarded when initially connecting to the KVM host.
+    This key(s) should be forwarded when initially connecting to the KVM host.

+1. The MAAS version is chosen by way of a snap channel.
+Change it to your liking.

 ## Create the MAAS host and server